Bar & Bat Mitzvah Students:

 There is a separate fee for B’nai Mitzvah tutoring.
 The Director of Education will assign each candidate Bar/Bat Mitzvah tutor.
 The tutor and student will work together for approximately six months and the focus of these meetings will be on the Torah and Haftarah portions.
 About six months prior to a student’s Bar or Bat Mitzvah date, students will be set up by the Educator with a private tutor to work on the Torah and Haftorah portion for the service.
 The candidate will also meet periodically with the Rabbi as a part of the preparation process.

-A complete list of B’nai Mitzvah policies and education requirements can be found in the Sinai Temple Bar & Bat Mitzvah Parent Guide 2014.
+A complete list of B’nai Mitzvah policies and education requirements can be found in the Sinai Temple Bar & Bat Mitzvah Parent Guide provided at the first B’nai Mitzvah meeting.